WebFormsCore/WebFormsCore/README.md

 ## What is WebForms Core?
-WebForms Core is a framework for ASP.NET Core 2.3 (.NET Framework), 8.0 or higher (.NET).
+WebForms Core is a framework for ASP.NET Core 8.0 or higher.

 It is heavily inspired by WebForms but is not a direct port.
 There are many breaking changes.
-The goal is to provide a framework that is easy to use and provides a familiar experience for developers who are used to WebForms.
+The goal is to provide a framework that is easy to use and offers a familiar experience for developers accustomed to WebForms.

 > **Note:** This project is still in early development and is not ready for production use.

 ## Changes
-In comparison to WebForms, there are a few changes:
+Compared to WebForms, there are several changes:

 - **NativeAOT support**
   WebForms Core supports Native AOT compilation for .NET 8.0 (preview 2 or higher).
 - **Rendering is asynchronous**
   By default, ASP.NET Core does not allow synchronous operations.
-This is done [to prevent thread starvation and app hangs](https://makolyte.com/aspnet-invalidoperationexception-synchronous-operations-are-disallowed/).
+This is done [to prevent thread starvation and application hangs](https://makolyte.com/aspnet-invalidoperationexception-synchronous-operations-are-disallowed/).
 - **Designer source generators**
-  WebForms Core uses source generators to generate the fields for controls with an `ID`.
+  WebForms Core uses source generators to generate fields for controls with an `ID`.
 - **ViewState source generator**
-  In addition to using the [StateBag](https://learn.microsoft.com/en-us/dotnet/api/system.web.ui.statebag), you can use the attribute `[ViewState]` on properties and fields to store them in the view state.
+  In addition to using the [StateBag](https://learn.microsoft.com/en-us/dotnet/api/system.web.ui.statebag), you can use the `[ViewState]` attribute on properties and fields to store them in the view state.
 - **Multiple forms**
-  WebForms Core supports multiple forms that have their own view state on a single page.
+  WebForms Core supports multiple forms, each with its own view state, on a single page.
 - **Pre-compiled views**
-  WebForms Core pre-compiles views to improve the startup time of your application.
+  WebForms Core pre-compiles views to improve the application's startup time.
 - **Content Security Policy (CSP) support**
   Experimental support for [Content Security Policy](https://developer.chrome.com/docs/privacy-security/csp).
 - **Early Hints support**
   Experimental support for [Early Hints](https://developer.chrome.com/docs/web-platform/early-hints).
 - **Streaming support**
-  Like Blazor Server-Side, it's possible to stream the HTML (without ViewState) with WebSockets.
+  Similar to Blazor Server-Side, it is possible to stream HTML (without ViewState) using WebSockets.

 ## Installation
-Create a new .csproj that uses the SDK `WebFormsCore.SDK`:
+Create a new `.csproj` file that uses the SDK `WebFormsCore.SDK`:

 ```xml
 <Project Sdk="WebFormsCore.SDK.AspNetCore/0.0.1-alpha.68">